monesidn/load-n-cache/README.md

 * Load a short-lived value from the server only if it is actually needed, like the server date and time.

 ### What is a "loadFunction"?
-As the names goes it's a javascript function responsible for loading the data that are going to be stored.
+As the names goes it's a JavaScript function responsible for loading the data that are going to be stored.
 It may return a primitive value, an object or a promise, so also async functions are welcome.
 There are no constraints on how the value can obtained.
 The return value of the loadFunction is handled as follows
 * if it is undefined, null or any other value, except for Promises, it is wrapped into a resolved promise and stored;
 * If it is a Promise the value is stored as is.
-The loadFunction should be stateless as it may be called immediatly, in the future or never.
+The loadFunction should be stateless as it may be called immediately, in the future or never.

 So when the loadFunction is called?
 Anytime a new value needs to be retrieved.
 This usually happen after a call to the .get() method if no cached value is available.
 If a persisted value is available it may happen that the loadFunction is never called.